mattwbeard/codat-docs/docs/core-concepts/integrations.md

       <h3>Accounting</h3>
     </div>
     <p>
-      CPull up-to-date accounting data from your customers' accounting software as well as push data to their software using Codat's standard accounting data model.
+      Pull up-to-date accounting data from your customers' accounting software as well as push data to their software using Codat's standard accounting data model.
     </p>
     <p>
       <a href="/integrations/accounting/overview">See our accounting integrations→</a>